 So step your appetizer plate up a notch with these simple but delicious appetizers, perfect for sharing.
 Whether you make your smoked salmon pinwheels and prosciutto crostini into a star shape or not, they’re sure to delight your guests.
 Great flavors, perfect for sharing.

-Easy appetizers, perfect for nibbling and entertaining.
+These two easy appetizers are perfect for nibbling and entertaining.

 - 1 baguette